mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 in a project.
 What you need to remember is
 that a Django project *contains* one or more apps.
+Apps will hold most
+of your code
+that you need to write
+when working with Django.

 After you have quit the server, you can create an app to work with: